Intel Confirms Desktop Arc GPUs Coming Q2, Laptops in Q1

 One of the big opportunities Intel sees in the GPU space is video processing.
 With video consuming over 80% of internet bandwidth, there's a huge need for improved processing of video.
 Arctic Sound-M will provide support for up to eight simultaneous 4K video stream transcodes, 30+ 1080p streams, and will be the first GPU with AV1 hardware encoding.
 This is a datacenter part designed for companies like YouTube, though there are other use cases as well, including the potential for game streaming services.

 There's a lot of potential in Intel's entry into the discrete graphics card market, in all segments ranging from consumer to workstation to supercomputing.
-Koduri also talked about Ponte Vecchio, which will power some of the first exascale supercomputers, and beyond that the Falcon Shores XPU.
-We have an article on the latter in the works, but it's a separate class of processor.
+Koduri also talked about Ponte Vecchio, which will power some of the first exascale supercomputers, and beyond that the Falcon Shores XPU, which is a separate class of processor.

 Will Intel finally be able to join the ranks of the best graphics cards later this year, when Arc arrives?
 Probably not at the top of the GPU benchmarks hierarchy, but if it can deliver the right performance and features at a competitive price, and then continue to execute on its roadmap, the coming years will become more than the two-horse race we're accustomed to seeing.